robertdj/dotfiles/README.md

 - A `tag` for Mutt.

+## tmux

+I use the Ruby gem [tmuxinator](https://github.com/tmuxinator/tmuxinator) for tmux templates.

 ## Vim

 My one & only editor is Vim and I manage plugins with [Vundle](https://github.com/gmarik/Vundle.vim).